telepathylabsai/OpenDF/README.md

 ## Cite

-If you use this work, please cite the paper "Simplifying Semantic Annotations of SMCalFlow" to appear in LREC 2020
+If you use this work, please cite the (upcoming) paper "Simplifying Semantic Annotations of SMCalFlow" to appear in LREC 2020